MadAppGang/mag-service-registry/README.md

 ```

 ## API
-**Registry**
+### Registry
 | Property | Type | Description |
 | --- | --- | --- |
 | register | function | This is used to register services.
 It accepts an object, keys of which are aliases, and values are services.
 You will then be able to access services by those aliases.
 | get | function | This is used to access registered services.
 It accepts a string as a parameter, which is an alias to get a service by.
 | services | object | This is basically a compiled object that holds a combined version of all register invocation results.

-**initServiceRegistry**
+### initServiceRegistry
-Accepts a function that is going to be called with registry as a first argument.
+It accepts a function that is going to be called with registry as a first argument.
 Awaits for the function to finish and then resolves to registry.
 Is asynchronous.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.